My Son's a Queer (But What Can You Do?)

 My Son's a Queer (But What Can You Do?) is the joyous, chaotic, autobiographical story of actor, writer and social-media sensation Rob Madge as they set out to recreate that parade – and this time, nobody, no, nobody is gonna rain on it.

-It was first performed at London's Turbine Theatre in June 2021, directed by Luke Sheppard, with music by Pippa Cleary – and starring Rob Madge as Rob Madge, alongside hilarious home movies of the Madge family (plus Granny Grimble).
+It was first performed at London's Turbine Theatre in June 2021, directed by Luke Sheppard, with music by Pippa Cleary – and starring Rob Madge as Rob Madge.
+It was a critical and commercial hit at the 2022 Edinburgh Festival Fringe, and later that year transferred to the Garrick Theatre in London, to make the West End that little bit more queer.

-This edition features the complete text of the play, including links to and transcriptions of the video footage, colour photographs and extra bonus content from the RDM* Productions Archive.
-It concludes with an afterword by Mum and Dad about the joys to be found in championing the creativity of children – and why playing Tinkerbell, with a smile, might be the best thing you can do for your kids, and for yourselves.
+This revised edition features the complete text of the play as performed in Edinburgh and the West End, including links to and transcriptions of the video footage, colour photographs and extra bonus content from the RDM* Productions Archive.
+It concludes with an afterword by Mum and Dad about the joys to be found in championing the creativity of children – and why playing Tinker Bell, with a smile, might be the best thing you can do for your kids, and for yourselves.

 * Robert Dennis Madge

-'A gorgeous celebration of what it's like to grow up queer with a supportive family – something that needs to be seen more on stage.
-It will have you laugh, shed a tear and make you remember the magic that once took place in your childhood living room... a winner for all age groups'Whatsonstage
+'A gorgeous celebration of what it's like to grow up queer with a supportive family...
+It will have you laugh, shed a tear and make you remember the magic that once took place in your childhood living room'Whatsonstage

 'Richly comical and very moving...
 My Son's a Queer offers something for everyone.
 A coming-of-age gay narrative...
 A pop culture love-in for fairytale fanboy/girls and everyone in between...
 And, most compellingly of all, a cri de coeur for parenting that, rather than splicing children into preordained pinks and blues, embraces them in their infinite expressive variety'Guardian